jeremy9959/Mathematics-for-Machine-Learning/chapters/02-pca.md

 Suppose that, as usual,  we begin with a collection of measurements of different features for a group of samples.
-Some of these measurements will tell us quite a bit about the difference among our samples, while others may contain relatively little information.
+Some of these measurements will tell us quite a bit about the dif mergefference among our samples, while others may contain relatively little information.
 For example, if we are analyzing the effect of a certain weight loss regimen on a group of people, the age and weight of the subjects may have a great deal of influence on how successful the regimen is, while their blood pressure might not.
 One way to help identify which features are more significant is